-The wonderful Yesler Swamp Trail with amenities such as a boardwalk and benches, will celebrate its completion on Sunday afternoon, October 16th, from 1 to 3 PM.
+The wonderful Yesler Swamp Trail with amenities such as a boardwalk and benches, celebrated its completion on October 16, 2016.

-Over the past ten years a dedicated group, the Friends of Yesler Swamp, have coordinated volunteers and grant-funded projects to create this nature area and trail.
-University of Washington students and many others have worked on the project.
+Over the past ten years a dedicated group, the Friends of Yesler Swamp, worked to coordinate volunteers and grant-funded projects to create this nature area and trail.
+University of Washington students and many other volunteers worked on the project.